KittyGiraudel/site/_posts/2012-11-20-css-challenge.md

 - No HTTP request, no image, no JavaScript
 - The best browser support the better of course

-I can't wait to see the way you'll figure this out people.
+I can’t wait to see the way you’ll figure this out people.
 I personally found something with a few downsides sadly.
-I'm sure some of you will be able to find a kick-ass solution. ;)
+I’m sure some of you will be able to find a kick-ass solution. ;)

 Good luck!

 ## [Edit] Solutions (November 24th, 2012)

 Thanks for participating!
 There have been a couple of answers for this trick.
-Druid of Lûhn proposed [something](https://codepen.io/Druid-of-Luhn/details/sclvk) which works but sadly it's pretty awful for SEO since it involves an empty `h1` tag.
+Druid of Lûhn proposed [something](https://codepen.io/Druid-of-Luhn/details/sclvk) which works but sadly it’s pretty awful for SEO since it involves an empty `h1` tag.

 Joshua Hibbert [used linear gradients](https://jsfiddle.net/joshnh/3PG8j/) to do it (so [did](https://codepen.io/raphaelgoetter/pen/dGxvL) Raphael Goetter).
-This is a clever technique I thought about but didn't give a try.
+This is a clever technique I thought about but didn’t give a try.
 My experience with gradients is not that good.

 Here is the way I [did it](https://jsfiddle.net/HugoGiraudel/cyeGM/1/):